 To meet other consumer demands they have added Gubhub and DoorDash online delivery services.
 And they continue to offer delivery or on site catering, as well as offering a semi-private space that seats 40 for events.
 Lisa and her staff begin every day focused on providing the “best food” and “best service” and “being thankful for every guest.”

 Nothing has really changed since we last visited with Lisa.
 She still clearly believes in what she does — “embracing what food is, and the multiple styles in which the same product can be prepared” – each with its own unique twists.
 At the heart of that philosophy is the lifelong commitment to preparing “really good food, healthy and fresh, that guests to the restaurant really enjoy eating.”
 As you read that, think “food lovingly & passionately prepared.”

-To learn more about what is going on at Lulu’s Thai Noodle Shop or the Asian Bistro, you can visit them at www.lulusnoodles.com.
+To learn more about what is going on at Lulu’s Thai Noodle Shop locations, you can visit them at www.lulusnoodles.com.
 Better yet, drop by either location and join the fun and the wonderful food and service!